cbeck88/Wesnoth_MCLP_AI/README.md

 I assume that you already have the ability to compile wesnoth from source.

 MCLP AI is intended to be installed (copied) to /src/ai/, the only core file being modified is /ai/registry.cpp.
+One line is added to register my AI factories.

 In /wesnoth-old/src/SConscript: You must add